hyperledger/indy-node/docs/requests.md

 Gets Claim Definition.

-- `schemaRef` (string):

-    ID of a Schema transaction the claim definition is created for.

-- `signatureType` (string):

-    Type of the claim definition (that is claim signature). `CL` (Camenisch-Lysyanskaya) is the only supported type now.

-- `tag` (string):
+- `id` (string):

-    A unique descriptive tag of the given CRED_DEF for the given Issuer and Schema.
-An Issuer may have multiple CRED_DEFs for the same Schema created with different tags.
+    Schema's ID as State Trie key (address or descriptive data).
+It must be unique within the ledger.
+    It must be equal (or be mapped to) the real key of the SCHEMA state in the State Trie.

 *Request Example*:
 ```
 {
+    "from": "DDAD5g65TDQr1PPHHRoiGf",
+    "serialization": "MSG_PACK",
+    "msg": {

-    "reqType": 108,
+        "type": 108,
-    "reqVersion": 1,
         "protocolVersion": 1,

         "data": {
-        "schemaRef":"L5AD5g65TDQr1PPHHRoiGf1Degree1.0",
-        "signatureType":"CL",
-        "tag": "key1",
+            "version": 1,
+            "id":"HHAD5g65TDQr1PPHHRoiGf2L:5AD5g65TDQr1PPHHRoiGf:Degree:1.0:CL:key1",
         },

-    "reqMetadata": {
+        "metadata": {
+            "version": 1,
-        "reqId": 1514215425836443,
+            "reqId": 1514215425836444,
-        "from": "L5AD5g65TDQr1PPHHRoiGf",
+            "from": "DDAD5g65TDQr1PPHHRoiGf",
+        },
     }
 }
 ```